 Victorian College of the Arts Secondary School has unique curriculum offerings in the areas of music and performing arts.

 Recognition of previous study

-You can apply for a recognition of previous study as a credit towards your VCE.
-For more information and how to apply, see
+apply for a credit recognition which will recognise your previous study as a credit towards your VCE.

 The Victorian Curriculum Foundation–10

 Victorian Curriculum F–10 sets out what all Victorian students should learn during the first eleven years of their schooling.
 This incorporates the Australian Curriculum but reflects Victorian priorities and standards.
 The curriculum is the common set of knowledge and skills required by students for: